Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

         },
     )

-We also configure an allocation function, which starts the one persistent generator and farms out the simulations.
+Next, configure an allocation function, which starts the one persistent generator and farms out the simulations.
 We also tell it to wait for all simulations to return their results, before generating more parameters.